 In this course, students will gain an understanding of the principles and analytical techniques relating to corporate financial management.
-Students will develop, interpret and apply
+Students will develop, interpret and apply accounting information used in effective managerial decision making.
+In addition, students will

-CMSC 501 Structure of Programming Languages
+CMSC 501 Structure of Programming Languages 4.5 credit hours